IPGP/a-simple-spatial-database/README.md

 1) Download the files and move them to a dedicated directory, in the `DocumentRoot` of your web server (typically, you will create this directory in `/var/www/html/`).

-2) Place the GeoJSON files in the **`data`** directory (two files are provided as examples).
+2) Place the GeoJSON files in the **`data`** directory (four files are provided as examples).

 3) Run the **`createindex.py`** initialization script.
 This will generate `index.html`, which is the core part of the interface.

 ```
-createindex.py [-h] [--bing_maps_key BING_MAPS_KEY] [--title TITLE] [--hide_footer]
+createindex.py [-h] [--bing_maps_key BING_MAPS_KEY] [--no_openstreetmap] [--title TITLE] [--hide_footer]
 ```
 Optional arguments:
 ```
 -h, --help                          show this help message and exit
 --bing_maps_key BING_MAPS_KEY       your Bing Maps API key (if not provided, OpenStreetMap will be used)
+--no_openstreetmap                  disable OpenStreetMap
 --title TITLE                       to customize the web page title
 --hide_footer                       hide the footer containing information on credits and license
 ```

 **And this is it!**

-Now access `index.html` through your web server to make use of the interface.
-In a local environment, the URL should be something like `http://localhost/a-simple-spatial-database/index.html`.
+Access `index.html` through your web server to make use of the interface.
+In a local environment, the URL should look like: `http://localhost/a-simple-spatial-database/index.html`

 ## Important

 For **safety reasons**, normally the `createindex.py` script self-destructs at the end of its execution.
 This is to avoid potential security breaches on the web server.
-However, you may find it convenient to keep it, for testing or if you need to run it again, to update the interface or to add a new dataset for example.
+However, you may find it convenient to keep it, for testing or if you need to run it again, to update the interface or to add a new dataset, for example.
 Therefore, the script will ask for your preference.

 In case you don't authorize the script to delete itself, **consider deleting it manually or moving it to a safe location** (i.e. not accessible to the client).